surjo0/Explainability/README.md

-#  Explainability in Generative Medical Diffusion Models
-### A Faithfulness-Based Analysis of MRI Synthesis
+#  Explainability in Generative Medical Diffusion Models: A Faithfulness-Based Analysis on MRI Synthesis

 This repository contains the implementation and visualization scripts for the paper:
 **“Explainability in Generative Medical Diffusion Models: A Faithfulness-Based Analysis of MRI Synthesis.”**